mavjs/mavjs.github.io-hugo/content/home/about.md

 # Biography

-Ye Myat Kaung (more commonly known as **Maverick**) is a highly motivated and passionate free and open source software (FOSS) advocate.
-He is interested in software development, computer system administration and management, digital security and data privacy.
-He is also an aspiring hacker and software engineer.
+Ye Myat **"Maverick"** Kaung is a highly motivated individual with a passion for security and open source software.
+Also an aspiring hacker and software engineer.

-His passion includes diving into highly technical topics and then helping users understand those highly technical topics by giving bite-sized digestable examples.
-He is also very passionate about continuity of knowledge through sharing and teaching.
+Interested in software engineering, security (penetration testing, secure coding) and system administration.